The Best Insulated Jacket for Men Review

 Insulated jackets are not usually designed to be waterproof or windproof outer layers.
 If you're looking for a jacket that combines the warmth of an insulated jacket with the weather protection of a hardshell, be sure to check out our ski jacket for men review.

 Models with a continuous or near continuous outer fabric do a better job of stopping the wind.
 The Xenon X is the most weather resistant of the 60 g/m2 insulated products tested.
 Its nylon ripstop fabric has a Pertex Quantum coating that works great in light rain and snow, and it is practically windproof.
 While this model is not seam-taped, the shell design minimizes the number of seams.
 The Xenon X is the only one of the light models we'd purposefully wear without a shell during a short, light rain.
-All the models we tested had a DWR treatment except for the Outdoor Research Cathode Hooded Jacket and the Outdoor Research Uberlayer.
+With the exceptions of the Outdoor Research Cathode Hooded Jacket and the Outdoor Research Uberlayer, all the models we tested had a DWR treatment.
 This causes light rain to bead off the shell and keep the insulation dry.
-The DWR treatment was particularly impressive on the Patagonia Nano Air, which stayed dry in light rain conditions while being the most breathable model we tested.
+The DWR treatment was particularly impressive on the Nano-Air Hoody, which stayed dry in light rain conditions while being the most breathable model we tested.

 The medium and heavy insulated models we tested all earned high weather resistance scores - their bulk does a great job of stopping the wind from penetrating.
 The heavily insulated Patagonia DAS is also built with a PU-coated shell fabric; overall, the DAS is very water resistant and completely stops the wind.
 The hybrid construction jackets present an interesting conundrum in rating weather resistance.
 Take the Best Buy winning Cathode, for example.
 The torso, shoulders, and top of the sleeves are built with water resistant Pertex Quantum fabric.
 This resists a light rain well, and stops the wind.
 But the breathable underarm and side panels let the wind blow right through.